 So when your child tells you they don’t fit in, they’re also saying, “I don’t feel safe.”
 The anxiety comes from thoughts of, “I’m different; I’m vulnerable.”
 And sadly, other children tend to focus on kids who are different and can be very cruel.

 Your child is going to make the problem huge, so you have to be the one to say, “Yeah, that’s tough,” and then bring it down to its right size.

-Look at it this way: if you have a learning disability that causes you to get letters or numbers backwards, what do you think it’s going to do to your understanding of relationships, friendships, trust or responsibility?
-Do you think you’re going to get all those things straight, and it’s just the numbers that are backwards?
+Look at it this way: if you have a learning disability that causes you to get letters or numbers backward, what do you think it’s going to do to your understanding of relationships, friendships, trust, or responsibility?
+Do you think you’re going to get all those things straight, and it’s just the numbers that are backward?
 This is a much more complex problem than people think.